Chapter One - The Rise Of Tornad

 Torn did so, his fists clenching in rage, while simultaneously the numbness in him grew.
 He wanted-

 "To be saved from this scene?
 To be spared these images that will haunt you for the rest of your life?
-Corrupting your innocence and defiling your dreams for the rest of your tortured life?
+Corrupting your innocence and defiling your dreams for the rest of your tortured existence?
 To train yourself in combat, raise an army against the elves?
 To set about the task of burying the dead?
 To keep uselessly and pathetically begging your Gods for intervention?
 No, no, these things all call you, but there is something louder, is there not?
 Listen, I ask you.
 Listen to your own mind.
 Who is truly the perpetrator?"

 "Alphus.
 Medleose.
 Omegas."
 Torn whispered, as the words formulated in his brain.
 A thought alien, but not recognised as such by the young mind.